 Quidel (QDEL) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the medical diagnostics company had lost 5.12% over the past month.
-This has lagged the Medical sector's gain of 3.63% and the S&P 500's gain of 1.91% in that time.
+Coming into today, shares of the medical diagnostics company had lost 6.47% in the past month.
+In that same time, the Medical sector gained 3.6%, while the S&P 500 gained 1.56%.

-Wall Street will be looking for positivity from QDEL as it approaches its next earnings report date.
-The company is expected to report EPS of $3.35, up 80.11% from the prior-year quarter.
+Investors will be hoping for strength from QDEL as it approaches its next earnings release.
+In that report, analysts expect QDEL to post earnings of $3.35 per share.
+This would mark year-over-year growth of 80.11%.
 Meanwhile, our latest consensus estimate is calling for revenue of $320.08 million, up 58.65% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $16.28 per share and revenue of $1.48 billion.
-These totals would mark changes of -18.27% and -10.91%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $16.28 per share and revenue of $1.48 billion, which would represent changes of -18.27% and -10.91%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for QDEL.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for QDEL should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-In terms of valuation, QDEL is currently trading at a Forward P/E ratio of 6.82.
-This valuation marks a discount compared to its industry's average Forward P/E of 27.52.
+Investors should also note QDEL's current valuation metrics, including its Forward P/E ratio of 6.93.
+This valuation marks a discount compared to its industry's average Forward P/E of 27.85.

-Also, we should mention that QDEL has a PEG ratio of 0.27.
+It is also worth noting that QDEL currently has a PEG ratio of 0.28.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-QDEL's industry had an average PEG ratio of 2.25 as of yesterday's close.
+QDEL's industry had an average PEG ratio of 2.23 as of yesterday's close.

 The Medical - Products industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 194, putting it in the bottom 24% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 199, which puts it in the bottom 22% of all 250+ industries.

 Click to get this free report